-Fostering Solutions also offers an emergency placement service outside normal working hours.
-Referrals in these instances will be managed by one of the agency's Supervising Social Workers, in conjunction with an agency duty manager, who will review the needs and circumstances of the fostered child referred and any suitable vacancies with the agency's foster families and match these to carers approved for emergency foster placements.
-The Supervising Social Workers have full access to carer information outside working hours, so quality matching is maintained in the same way as it is within office hours.
+NFA Wales/Cymru also offers an emergency referrals service outside normal working hours.
+Requests in these instances will be managed by one of the agency's Supervising Social Workers, in conjunction with a duty manager.
+They will review the needs and circumstances of the child referred and any suitable vacancies with the agency's foster families and match, where suitable, with approved emergency foster carers.
+The Supervising Social Workers have complete access to all carer information outside of office hours, so quality matching is maintained.

 National Fostering Group Children's Pledge

 Our Pledge To You.
 We Will: